YonatanKof/wwape-next/content/post/svgs-with-vue-and-nuxt.md

 ## Live Example

-Here are a few icons of my *Icon System* to play around with
+A few icons to play around with to show case the power of an *Icon System*.
+Of course this will make more sense when you'll have more then 3 icons 😋

 ::IconExample
 ::